-Our third contribution is to show how difficult examples can be constructed systematically or at least semi-systematically.
+Our third contribution is to show how such examples can be constructed systematically or at least semi-systematically.
 This should allow others to do similar studies.

 We believe that the paper and its companion web page will be useful in teaching computational geometry, and that even experts will find it surprising and instructive in how many ways and how badly even simple algorithms can be made to fail.
-The companion web page1 contains the source code of all programs, the input files for all examples, and installation procedures.
+The companion web page contains the source code of all programs, the input files for all examples, and installation procedures.
 It allows the reader to perform our and further experiments.

 Numerical analysts are well aware of the pitfalls of floating point computation [For70].
 Forsythe's paper and many numerical analysis textbooks, see for example [DH91, page 9], contain instructive examples of how popular algorithms, e.g., Gaussian elimination, can fail when used with floating point arithmetic.
 These examples have played a guiding role in the development of robust numerical methods.
 Our examples are in the same spirit, but concentrate on the geometric consequences of approximate arithmetic.
 While sophisticated machinery was developed for making numerical computations reliable over the past 50 years, a corresponding machinery for geometric computation does not yet exist to the same extent.
-However, significant progress was made over the past 15 years and we point the reader to approaches to reliable geometric computing in the conclusions: the exact computation paradigm, algorithms with reduced arithmetic demand, approximate algorithms, and perturbation methods.
+However, significant progress was made over the past 15 years and we point the reader to approaches to reliable geometric computing in the conclusions: the exact computation paradigm, algorithms with reduced arithmetic demand, approximate algorithms with a correctness proof in floating-point arithmetic, and perturbation methods.
 In our recent courses on geometric computing, we have used the warning negative examples of this paper to raise student awareness for the problem and then discussed the approaches mentioned in the conclusions.

 This paper is structured as follows.
 In Section 2 we discuss the ground rules for our experiments.
 In Section 3 we study the effect of floating-point arithmetic on one of the most basic predicates of planar geometry, the orientation predicate.
-In Section 4 we discuss the incremental and the gift-wrapping algorithm for planar convex hulls and in Section 5 we briefly discuss an incremental algorithm for 3d Delaunay triangulations.
+In Section 4 we discuss the incremental algorithm for planar convex hulls and in Section 5 we briefly discuss an incremental algorithm for 3d Delaunay triangulations.
+We provide a discussion of failures of the gift-wrapping in an accompanying report available on the companion web page of our paper.
 In Section 6 we discuss two frequently suggested simple approaches for making the planar convex hull algorithm more robust and argue that they fail.
 Finally, Section 7 offers a short conclusion and points to approaches to reliable geometric computation.

-Related Work: The literature contains a small number of documented failures due to numerical imprecision, e.g., Forrest's seminal paper on implementing the point-in-polygon test [For85], Shewchuk's example for divide-and-conquer Delaunay triangulation [She97], Ramshaw's braided lines [MN99, Section 9.6.2], Schirra's example for convex hulls [MN99, Section 9.6.1], and the sweep line algorithm for line segment intersection and boolean operations on polygons [MN99, Sections 10.7.4 and 10.8.4].
+Related Work: The literature contains a small number of documented failures due to numerical imprecision, e.g., Forrest's seminal paper on implementing the point-in-polygon test [For85], Fortune's example for a variant of Graham's scan [For90], Shewchuk's example for divide-and-conquer Delaunay triangulation [She97], Ramshaw's braided lines [MN99, Section 9.6.2], Schirra's example for convex hulls [MN99, Section 9.6.1], and the sweep line algorithm for line segment intersection and boolean operations on polygons [MN99, Sections 10.7.4 and 10.8.4].